 • Find out how to get the Adobe Photography Plans, what the different versions include and what it costs.

 1. Where your images are stored

-Lightroom Classic CC is the new version of the ‘old’ Lightroom.
+• Lightroom Classic is the new version of the ‘old’ Lightroom.
 Your images are stored locally on your own computer’s disk drives, and while you can synchronise images in a more limited way with Adobe’s Lightroom Web and Lightroom Mobile tools (see the next section), Lightroom Classic takes a ‘desktop first’ approach where online synchronisation is a useful add-on rather than being central to the whole software.

 2. Image synchronisation and access

-Lightroom CC’s web-first approach means paying a higher subscription to use Adobe’s online storage, but it also means all your images are available everywhere, in their original format and at their full resolution.
-It’s the ultimate in flexibility and the dream of many photographers routinely working on different devices and in different locations.
+• Lightroom’s web-first approach means paying a higher subscription to use Adobe’s online storage, but it also means all your images are available everywhere, in their original format and at their full resolution.
+Lightroom is fully integrated with Adobe’s web and mobile apps, so that you don’t just see all your photos, they’re displayed in the same Collections across all your devices – your organisational system is preserved too.
 But it comes at a cost, and you are reliant on an Internet connection to access full resolution versions of images not cached locally on your computer.

 3. Editing tools

 The editing tools in Lightroom are now almost equivalent to those in Lightroom Classic.
 There’s little to choose between them, though the differences may be important to some users.

 • Lightroom initially lagged behind Classic for editing tools but now the gap has been closed.
 Since Adobe added the HDR pano merge feature to both versions of Lightroom, there’s now little difference.
 Lightroom does not have the Color Range masking option for local adjustments that you get with Lightroom Classic, but this feels like a pretty small difference.